Hairy galinsoga - Galinsoga quadriradiata Cav.

 Life cycle: Annual

-Native status: Native to Mexico, introduced to U.S.
+Native status: Native to Mexico, introduced to the U.S.

 Habitat: Gardens, vegetable production

-General description: Erect to spreading, much branched, stems reaching heights of 2 ft.
-Leaves are triangular, deep veined, with toothed margin, lighter green on lower side.
-Upper leaf surface and stems are very hairy.
+General description: Erect to spreading, much-branched stems reaching heights of 2 ft.
+Leaves are triangular, deeply veined, with a toothed margin, lighter green on the lower side.
+The upper leaf surface and stems are very hairy.
 Numerous flower heads with five white, 3-4 toothed ray flowers surrounding numerous yellow disc flowers.

-Key ID characteristics: Much branched plant with hairy stems and leaves.
-White ray flowers with gap between individual flowers.
+Key ID characteristics: Much-branched plant with hairy stems and leaves.
+White ray flowers with a gap between individual flowers.

 Similar species: Smallflower galinsoga is very similar to hairy galinsoga, but the stems are smooth or sparsely hairy.